canonical/ubuntu-mir/README.md

 RULE:   please link to the codebase of these tests (scripts or doc of manual
 RULE:   steps) and attach a full log of these test runs.
 This is meant to
 RULE:   assess their validity (e.g. not just superficial).
+RULE:   If possible such things should stay in universe.
+Sometimes that is
+RULE:   impossible due to the way how features/plugins/dependencies work
+RULE:   but if you are going to ask for promotion of something untestable
+RULE:   please outline why it couldn't provide its value (e.g. by splitting
+RULE:   binaries) to users from universe.
 RULE:   This is a balance that is hard to strike well, the request is that all
 RULE:   options have been exploited before giving up.
 Look for more details
 RULE:   and backgrounds https://github.com/canonical/ubuntu-mir/issues/30